agui888/shim-doc/docs/array.md

 _.map(array, func)

-returns a new array of the results of each callback execution
+Return a new array of the results of each callback execution

 ```lua
 _.map({1, 0, 2, 4}, function(x)